-International research infrastructures
+National research infrastructures

-- 'International research facilities' build and maintain centralised facilities that are accessible to external users who wish to conduct scientific experiments.
+- International research facilities are centralised facilities that are accessible to external users who wish to conduct scientific experiments.
 A typical example is CERN, which is based in Switzerland.
-More information can be found here: Swiss Participation in International Research Infrastructures.
+For more information see Swiss Participation in International Research Infrastructures.

 - Internationally coordinated research infrastructure networks are composed of national nodes that bundle and coordinate infrastructures and services at international or European level.
 Most of the internationally coordinated research infrastructure networks in which Switzerland is involved are organised under the legal form of ERIC (European Research Infrastructure Consortium).
 For more information see Switzerland's Participation in European Research Infrastructure Networks.